evolverine/anki-deck-spanish-castellano/README.md

 An Anki deck for learning Spanish castellano as used in mainland Spain.
 The source language is British English.
 This is a continuously evolving deck.

 # Requirements
-This deck uses the [lungs-anki-note](https://gitlab.com/evolverine/lungs-Anki-note), and one of the implications is that the desktop client of Anki cannot render them yet (as they use JavaScript).
+This deck uses the [lela-anki-note](https://gitlab.com/evolverine/lela-Anki-note).
+If you have any issue related to the content, please open a ticket here.
+If it's about the functionality, it will be related to Lela.

 To import this deck you will need [the CrowdAnki addon](https://ankiweb.net/shared/info/1788670778).